 We look at the hormonal acne diet and break down the research on the best and worst foods for healthy clear skin.

-If this sounds like you, then you are likely among the 80% of individual who have struggled with acne at one point in their life.
+If this sounds like you, then you are likely among the 80% of individuals who have struggled with acne at one point in their life.
 Whether it was in your early teens or as an adult, it’s safe to say that getting acne under control is a struggle.

 Now, I am obviously no dermatologist or skin specialist.
 So, if you were looking for tips on how to upgrade your skin care routine, you’ve come to the wrong place.
-BUT what I can do is put my dietitian hat on and discuss what the research has to say about the role of diet and hormonal acne.
-While experts have strongly debated whether or not diet can help to treat acne, there does exist some promising research suggesting that what you eat may make a difference.
+BUT, what I can do is put my dietitian hat on and discuss what the research has to say about the role of diet and hormonal acne.
+While experts have strongly debated whether or not diet can help to treat acne, there is some promising research suggesting that what you eat may make a difference.
 With that said, what does the research have to say about the hormonal acne diet?